 The Earth and the Universe I/Water on Earth (Oceans) I/Human Body I (The five senses and associated body parts/Taking care of your body)/Animals, plants and habitats I

 The Earth and the Universe II/Water on Earth (Oceans) II/Human Body II (Introduction to the systems of the human body/ Germs, diseases and preventing illness)

 Chess Kindergarten and First Grade

-Kindergarten Chess program is conducted in English Language.
-Children are encouraged to play this 1500-year-old game to improve concentration and memory, foster logic and critical thinking and improve math skills and reading.
+The Kindergarten Chess program is conducted in the English Language.
+Children are encouraged to play this 1500-year-old game to improve concentration and memory, foster logic and critical thinking, and improve math skills and reading.

 Music Kindergarten and First Grade

-Our Kindergarten and First Grade Music Program follows Kodály approach.
+Our Kindergarten and First Grade Music Program follows the Kodály approach.

 Kodály training is a complete and comprehensive approach to music education.
 The development of all skill areas begins very early with simple tasks required of all the students.
 As knowledge grows, skills are developed further in a sequential manner.